U.S. gun makers say Mexico's lawsuit represents 'clash of national values'

 While the companies said Mexico believed the law does not apply to its claims, "the plain text of the statute forecloses that theory."

+Mexico's foreign ministry said in a statement it would respond to the companies' arguments on Jan.
+31.

-(Reporting by Nate Raymond in Boston; additional reporting by Michelle Nichols in New York and Dave Graham in Mexico City; Editing by Rosalba O'Brien)
+(Reporting by Nate Raymond in Boston; additional reporting by Michelle Nichols in New York and Dave Graham in Mexico City; Editing by Rosalba O'Brien and Lincoln Feast.)

 ((Nate.Raymond@thomsonreuters.com and Twitter @nateraymond; 347-243-6917; Reuters Messaging: nate.raymond.thomsonreuters.com@reuters.net))